Growing food and fibre markets

 Preparing for market disruption

-Disruptions to market access can be long or short term and have varying levels of impact.
+Disruptions to market access can be long or short term, with varying levels of impact.
 Maintaining and growing international market access is crucial for the ongoing sustainability of Victoria’s food and fibre sector.

-The ability to manage or capitalise on these disruptions is vital to remaining competitive in the modern, global trading environment.
+The ability to manage and capitalise on these disruptions is vital to remaining competitive in the modern, global trading environment.

-This project is investigating gaps in existing preparedness and response activities and how to improve resilience in the Victorian food and fibre export sector.
+This project is investigating gaps in existing preparedness and response activities.
+It is also investigating how to improve resilience in the Victorian food and fibre export sector.